-In December 2010 we adopted our 15 year Community Investment Programme (CIP) to generate extra funding to invest in homes, schools and community facilities.
+In December 2010 we adopted our 15 year Community Investment Programme (CIP).
+This is to generate extra funding to invest in homes, schools and community facilities.

-Maiden Lane estate was built in two phases between 1976 and 1983, comprising 479 homes ranging from bedsits to four-bedroom maisonettes, along with shops and a community centre.
+Maiden Lane estate was built in two phases between 1976 and 1983.
+It comprises of 479 homes ranging from bedsits to four-bedroom maisonettes, along with shops and a community centre.

-The estate is a very interesting example of post-war modernist social housing, typical of much of the low-rise, dual-aspect homes designed by Camden Council architects during the late 1960s and 1970s.
+The estate is a very interesting example of post-war modernist social housing.
+It is typical of the low-rise, dual-aspect homes designed by Camden Council architects during the late 1960s and 1970s.
 Phase I of the estate was designed by renowned architects Gordon Benson and Alan Forsyth.

-In 2010 PRP Architects were appointed to work with the Council and residents to look at areas on the estate where new homes could be built, including the industrial site in its south eastern corner.
+In 2010 PRP Architects were appointed.
+They worked with the Council and residents to look at areas on the estate where new homes could be built.
+This includes the industrial site in its south eastern corner.
 In February 2013 the Council granted planning permission for the regeneration scheme.